mParticle/docs/src/pages/guides/idsync/components/index.md

 ### Best match

 The [best match](/guides/idsync/best-match-strategy/) strategy is not optimized to help uniquely identify users.
-It is best suited for businesses that do not have a login flow or that provide their primary services without requireing users to log in.
+It is best suited for businesses that do not have a login flow or that provide their primary services without requiring users to log in.

 ## Identity priorities